cpea2506/one_monokai.nvim/README.md

 require("one_monokai").setup({
     transparent = true,  -- Enable transparent background colors = {
+        pink = "#ec6075", -- Override a default color
-        lmao = "#ffffff", -- Define a new color pink = "#ec6075", -- Override a default color
+        lmao = "#ffffff", -- Define a new color as hexadecimal string human = 0xFFABCD, -- Define a new color as number alien = 16755661, -- Why not?
     },
     highlights = function(colors)
         -- Customize highlight groups